La Monnaie: La Monnaie in the 21st century

-In the last three decades, La Monnaie has reclaimed its place amongst the foremost opera houses in Europe thanks to the efforts of the successive directors Gerard Mortier and Bernard Foccroulle and Music Directors Sylvain Cambreling and Antonio Pappano.
+In the late 20th and early 21st centuries, La Monnaie has reclaimed its place amongst the foremost opera houses in Europe thanks to the efforts of the successive directors Gerard Mortier and Bernard Foccroulle and Music Directors Sylvain Cambreling and Antonio Pappano.

 The opera house was renovated again from May 2015 to September 2017: the stage was levelled, a new fly system was put in place, and two scene lifts were installed.
 This allowed the opera house to stage more technically demanding productions.
 Although most of the renovations took place backstage, the opera house used this opportunity to replace all of its worn-out seats with new velour seats.